Spring Garden Revival

 Contact Hanover's Department of Public Works for Site Preparation Debris & Installation Material Management

 Proper material management is essential for successful lawn installation in Hanover.
-Existing vegetation must be disposed of through the town’s April–November yard waste collection program, using biodegradable paper bags only as required by the Massachusetts Department of Environmental Protection.
-Bulk soil and rock should be brought to the Transfer Station, which requires a resident permit and may involve fees.
+Existing vegetation must be disposed of through the April–November yard waste collection program, using only biodegradable paper bags as required by the Massachusetts Department of Environmental Protection.
+Bulk soil and rock should be brought to the Transfer Station, which requires resident permits and may involve fees.
 Coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits for large projects.
-Sod should be stored for no more than 24-48 hours in shade with irrigation, while seed must be kept cool and dry.
-For organic matter, utilize municipal composting programs.
-Notify neighbors in advance and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
-For further guidance: Hanover Department of Public Works
+Sod should be stored for no more than 24-48 hours in shade with irrigation, while seed must be kept in cool, dry conditions.
+Soil amendments should be stockpiled with erosion controls, and organic matter can be sourced through municipal composting programs.
+Notify neighbors in advance for large installations and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
+For all debris and material management, coordinate with:

 40 Pond Street, Hanover, MA 02339